Shivam-Narayan/Python-complete-notes/README.md

 ```

 ### 8.2 Multiple inheritance
-One child class inherits from more than one parent class.
+One subclass inherits from more than one parent class.

 ```python
 class Father: